Skip to main content

 The Regulatory Landscape

-A common misconception is that all is protected under stringent laws like the Health Insurance Portability and Accountability Act (HIPAA).
+A common misconception is that all health data is protected under stringent laws like the Health Insurance Portability and Accountability Act (HIPAA).
 This is not the case.
 HIPAA’s protections are specifically designed for “covered entities,” such as your doctor’s office, hospital, or insurance company, and their direct business associates.

 Intermediate